Real-Time Data Streaming: Revolutionizing Data Processing and Analysis

 Continuous Intelligence

-The adoption of continuous intelligence approaches enables organizations to derive insights and make decisions in real time based on streaming data.
+The adoption of continuous intelligence approaches enables organizations to derive insights and make real-time decisions from streaming data.
 This facilitates proactive responses to changing conditions, trends, and events and drives innovation and competitive advantage.

 Conclusion